 You may have been asked to stop some medication in advance of surgery e.g. hormonal treatments (hormone replacement therapy, oral contraceptive pill, tamoxifen) or anticoagulants (warfarin, clopidrogrel).
 If so, you will be advised by Ms Nugent when you can recommence these medications.
 Sometimes you will be asked to continue blood thinning injections at home until you are more mobile to reduce the risk of venous clotting.
 If this is the case, you will be instructed on how to administer these injections prior to your discharge.
 You may also be asked to take a course of antibiotics or provided with painkillers on discharge.
 After surgery around the eyelids, Ms Nugent often asks you to use eye ointment or drops during the recovery period.

 After many types of body contouring and breast operations, Ms Nugent requests that you wear support garments for four to six weeks after surgery.
 You will be informed of this during your preoperative consultation and of the type of garment most suited to your needs.
-After some burn injuries, particularly if the burn has taken some time to heal, pressure (elasticated) garments form an important part of the scar management process.
-In this situation, the garments will need to be worn for a longer period of time (up to 18 months in some cases).

 It is usual to have some level of discomfort or pain after surgery.
 The extent of pain and the level of pain medication required will vary.
 It will depend on the individual, the type and the extent of surgery performed.
 You will be advised of your predicted requirements and appropriate analgesia and advice provided to you after your procedure.
 This can be adjusted to better fit your needs if you have any problems.